2025-05-20

 If you do not receive AT-UND status, this means that you do not have the right to work while waiting for a decision about your application for a residence permit.

 Once you have AT-UND status, you can turn to the Swedish Public Employment Service for help with finding a job.
-They can inform you about vacancies and other provide information.
+They can inform you about vacancies and provide other information.

-You retain your AT-UND status for as long as you cooperate on preparations for you to leave the country.
+You retain your AT-UND status for as long as you cooperate in preparations for you to leave the country.
 If you do not cooperate in preparations for you to leave the country in accordance with the decision, you are no longer exempt from work permit requirement, and this will be evident from the information on your LMA card.

 If you get a job while you are an asylum seeker, you must present your employer with proof that you are exempt from the requirement to have a work permit (i.e. that you have AT-UND status).